I-Quotient-Robotics/hongfu_bms/README.md

 # iqr_hongfu_bms
 ### Battery Management System BMS
 ## use
-Read battery-related information returned by BMS，You can configure device serial password, baud rate and frame rate from outside, Information will be displayed dynamically depending on the number of batteries and temperature sensors，\
+Read battery-related information returned by BMS，You can configure serial port name, baudrate and loop rate from outside, Information will be displayed dynamically depending on the number of batteries and temperature sensors，\
-You can also get the error
-bits of information and the error content.
+You can also get the error bits of information and the error content.
 ## Equipment type
 Hongfu Power Lithium Battery\
 ![](https://github.com/I-Quotient-Robotics/iqr_hongfu_bms/blob/master/type_pic/144283718.jpg)